 Install impact windows throughout your home.

 Impact windows are made with an impact resistant glass system.
 Properly rated hurricane windows are capable of withstanding up to a category 5 hurricane, which is sustained winds of 157 mph or higher.
 Make sure you select a hurricane window that meets the proper design pressure rating.
-It is also important to select impact windows that have high water intrusion performance to prevent water intrusion in your home.
+And it is important to select impact windows that have high water intrusion performance to prevent water intrusion in your home.

-Protect your glass with hurricane shutters.
+Protect your home’s glass with hurricane shutters.

 2. Secure your home’s garage doors